"Falanas no be God": Video as VDM arrives in court barefooted like a priest

 PAY ATTENTION: Legit.ng Needs Your Help!
 Take our Survey Now and See Improvements at LEGIT.NG Tomorrow

-Recall that VDM had shared a phone conversation during his fight with crossdresser Bobrisky, which involved the Falanas, who accused him of defaming them.
+Recall that VDM had shared a phone conversation during his fight with crossdresser Bobrisky, which involved the Falanas.
+He was later accused of defaming the senior lawyer and his son, Falz.

 Netizens react as VDM arrives in court

-Legit.ng compiled some of the reactions that trailed the video, read the reactions below:
+Legit.ng compiled some of the reactions that trailed the video, read them below:

 rita4delta_: